O275/Wireless-Reconnaissance-Autonomous-Interdiction-Terminal-Hub/README.md

 ### 📡 Overview

-**WRAITH** is a research-oriented, field-deployable tool designed to **highlight risks associated with unencrypted UAV telemetry links** that use the MAVLink protocol.
+**WRAITH** is a research-oriented, field-deployable tool designed to highlight risks associated with unencrypted UAV telemetry links that use the MAVLink protocol.
 It passively monitors for MAVLink heartbeat messages and, upon detection, can autonomously execute predefined scripts for simulation or training purposes in explicitly authorized environments.

 WRAITH was developed to support ethical security research, red team training, and system hardening exercises where telemetry encryption is absent or weak.
-It does not interact with encrypted traffic, does not perform denial-of-service attacks, and does not target commercial systems.
+It does not interact with encrypted traffic, perform denial-of-service attacks, or target commercial systems.

 ---